 On Wednesday 15 November, a U.S. Fish and Wildlife Service official told ABC News that the Trump administration had planned to allow hunters to bring trophies of elephants they had killed in Zimbabwe and Zambia back to the United States.

-The reversal of the ban was met with a widespread backlash, with celebrities and public figures taking to social media to criticize the president.
+The reversal of the ban was met with a widespread backlash, with celebrities and public figures taking to social media to criticise the president.
 Photos were shared of two of Trump’s sons on safari in Zimbabwe, including the infamous picture showing Donald Trump Jr. with a severed elephant tail in one hand and a knife in the other.

 David Barritt, Network for Animals campaign director welcomed President Trump’s decision.
 “President Trump was obviously unaware that elephants are on the verge of extinction in the wild.
 They face enormous threats from poachers who shoot and poison them for their tusks.
 Elephants need our protection, not our bullets.”